 Ochsner Health is a system that delivers health to the people of Louisiana, Mississippi and the Gulf South with a mission to Serve, Heal, Lead, Educate and Innovate.

-The surgical staff at Ochsner are full-time, academic, hospital-based surgeons.
-Members of the surgical staff are actively involved in clinical research.
-Several staff members also maintain active basic science laboratories.
-The Department of Surgery has divisions in Cardiothoracic Surgery, Transplantation, Plastic Surgery, Vascular Surgery, Pediatric Surgery, and General Surgery.
-General Surgery includes Endocrine, Laparoscopic, and Surgical Oncology.
+The Department of Surgery has divisions in Cardiothoracic Surgery, General Surgery, Pediatric Surgery, Plastic Surgery, Transplant Surgery, and Vascular Surgery.
+The division of General Surgery includes Acute Care/Critical Care, Bariatrics & Foregut, Breast, Endocrine, and Surgical Oncology.
 There is a separate Department of Colon and Rectal Surgery, through which all General Surgery residents rotate during their first and fifth years.

 On Staff at Ochsner for 21 years.
 Dr. Adolph has always been actively involved in Resident recruitment and education.
 He is a strong advocate for the Residents and the training program, having been the Associate Program Director of Surgery Program for last 8 years.
 Section Head of Pediatric Surgery and Medical Director of ECMO Program for 16 years.
 Teacher of the Year for the Surgery Department 3 times in the last 8 years.
 Currently also serving as Interim Chair of the Pediatrics Department.

 Dr. Babin's practice involves Acute Care Surgery and Trauma/Critical Care, in addition

 to elective General Surgery.
 He

 has special interest in abdominal wall reconstruction, intensive care performance improvement, and Robotic